JpDeathBlade/FightWorld/README.md

 # FightWorld
 An RPG modification for the [AP Java GridWorld Case Study](https://apcentral.collegeboard.org/courses/ap-computer-science-a/classroom-resources/gridworld-case-study?course=ap-computer-science-a).

+Each ladybug was given HP, Stats, Weapons, Armor, Spells and a Level syste, and allowed to fight each other to see what bug would come out on top.
+Responsibilities included:
+ - Initial idea and game concepts.
+ - Art for each classes armor and weapons as well as skills and special bugs.
+ - Balancing of bug stats as well as Class Hierarchy.

 ![Title Menu](Screenshots/0_MainMenu.png?raw=true "Title Menu")
 ![Quickplay](Screenshots/1_Quickplay.png?raw=true "Quickplay")
 ![Four Corners](Screenshots/4_FourCorners.png?raw=true "Four Corners")